Faculty Leave Procedures

 Here is additional important information on Sabbatical Leave's effect on pay and benefits, and medical plan benefits when living away from home.

-Please note the ERSO pay periods for Research Leaves were brought into line with the regular faculty salary pay periods as of 2010-11.
-Your salary as an EECS professor is paid over 12 months (July 1 to June 30 for each academic year), and funds housed in ERSO which are used to pay for a Research Leave will also be paid out over 12 months (July 1 to June 30).
-The change was made by ERSO to ensure your full UC Retirement System service credit for each academic year, even if Research Leave comprises part of that year.
+Please note the ERSO pay periods for research appointments were brought into line with the regular faculty salary pay periods as of 2010-11.
+Your salary as an EECS professor is paid over 12 months (July 1 to June 30 for each academic year), and funds housed in ERSO which are used to pay for a research appointment will also be paid out over 12 months (July 1 to June 30).
+The change was made by ERSO to ensure your full UC Retirement System service credit for each academic year, even if a research appointment comprises part of that year.

 Leave Without Pay

 Going on Industrial Leave or other forms of leave can involve a Leave Without Pay from your faculty appointment.
 If your faculty appointment level drops below 50%, you can lose your UC benefits.
 At any level, Leave Without Pay reduces your retirement service credit accrual.
-If you are considering a period of Leave Without Pay status, see Debra Zaller (381 Soda; 3-6618) or Jean Richter (223 Cory; 3-8208).
+If you are considering a period of Leave Without Pay status, contact Julia Flinker at jflinker@eecs (381 Soda; 3-6618) or Jean Richter at richter@eecs (223 Cory; 3-8208).
 Also, review the UC Benefits Leave Without Pay Checklist (pdf).